Collective consultation: when your employer proposes to dismiss over 20 employees

 My employer is changing the terms of the employment contracts for all employees, do the collective consultation rules apply?

-Yes, if an employer decides to change terms by seeking to dismiss and rehire 20 or more employees from one establishment on within 90 days or less, the collective consultation rules apply.
+Yes, if an employer decides to change terms by seeking to dismiss and rehire 20 or more employees from one establishment within 90 days or less, the collective consultation rules apply.
 If fewer than 20 employees are affected, your employer should still do individual consultation with you to help you to understand the changes before they are made – see our page explaining your rights where your employer is seeking to change terms of employment.

 What can I do if my employer made me redundant, but did not follow the rules on collective consultation?